faisal-shah/crt2dot/README.md

 Only functions in the CRT are used for graph generation.
 It uses readelf to determine if a symbol in the CRT is a functino or not.
 The output is a DOT file, use the dot utility to generate an image.

+crt2dot.awk needs to be in the path somwhere ..
 ```

 Below are example outputs from building a ChibiOS testhal application with and